sensei-hacker/inavwiki/GPS-and-Compass-setup.md

-In post 7.0 releases.
+In the 7.0 release and later.
 INAV only supports Ublox and Ublox7 protocols.

 Recommended GNSS units are M8, M9 or M10 models for best navigation performance.